Mac O'Keefe: Collegiate career

 O'Keefe began his collegiate career in 2017.
 In his first collegiate game against Robert Morris, O'Keefe scored seven goals, earning him Big Ten Offensive Player of the Week honors.
 He would break Penn State's single season goals record, which had stood since 1957 with 51, earning honorable mention All-American honors, as well as being named the Big Ten Freshman of the Week six times and the Big Ten Offensive Player of the Week twice.
 That summer, he played for the Orangeville Northmen of the Ontario Junior Lacrosse League, where he scored 33 points in 15 games.

 As a sophomore, O'Keefe saw a dip in production, though he still led the team with 35 goals and once again earned honorable mention All-American honors.
 He would truly break out as a junior, where he formed a dynamic partnership with teammate Grant Ament and led the NCAA with 78 goals and had the second highest scoring season in Penn State history with 96 points, behind only Ament.
 In the NCAA quarterfinal against Loyola, he would tie the NCAA record for most goals in a tournament game with nine, helping Penn State to their first ever final four.
 He would be named a second team All-American, as well as the Big Ten Tournament MVP and first team All Big Ten.

 In his COVID-shortened senior season, O'Keefe would record 28 goals in seven games, recording multiple goals in each game, and was once again named a second team All-American.
 O'Keefe would choose to return for a fifth and final season with the Nittany Lions in 2021, where, despite having a disappointing season with Penn State failing to make the NCAA Tournament, O'Keefe once again led the team in goals with 29, and despite being an attackman, he finished third on the team in caused turnovers with seven.
-He broke the NCAA's all time goals record, previously held by Duke's Justin Guterding, in a 14-13 win over Michigan, a game in which O'Keefe scored six times, including the overtime winner, and at the end of the season, he was named First Team All Big Ten.
+He broke the NCAA's all time goals record, previously held by Duke's Justin Guterding, in a 14–13 win over Michigan, a game in which O'Keefe scored six times, including the overtime winner, and at the end of the season, he was named First Team All Big Ten.
 He would finish his career with 221 goals, including scoring in his final 43 games, and second all time in Penn State history with 269 points.
 He earned a bachelor's degree in communications and pursued a second degree in labor and employment relations.

 PLL career

 O'Keefe was selected sixth overall by Chaos in the 2021 PLL College Draft.
 During his first professional season, O'Keefe won the PLL Championship with Chaos.

-O'Keefe signed as a free agent with Archers in the 2023 offseason.
+O'Keefe signed a two-year contract with Archers in the 2023 offseason as a free agent, reuniting with Penn State teammate Grant Ament.